-Hello plague, wotcha locusts: Joblessness on the risePosted on: 20 January 2011 by Alexander Hay
+Hello plague, wotcha locusts: Joblessness on the risePosted by 50connect Promotions

 A glance at current media coverage hints at a bleak 2011 for us all.